 There are several reasons why Amazon's net sales are in tens of billions.
-It excels at delivering countless conveniences and perks that other online retailers don't, like:
+It excels at delivering countless conveniences and perks that other ecommerce sellers don't, like:

 Amazon Prime subscription offers free same-day, one-day or two-day delivery to eligible addresses.
 This specific perk of fast ecommerce order fulfilment is the absolute favourite of its members.
 Studies state that 88% of customers prefer free over fast shipping, which makes it a win-win situation.

 A return policy should give confidence and reassurance to its customers.
 Amazon's easy return and refund processes alleviate any risk at the point of purchase.

 Amazon is significantly less expensive when compared with major ecommerce players.
 It uses algorithms to dynamically re-price items based on competitors' prices (including third-party marketplace sellers), demand elasticities, remaining stock levels, item profitability, and other factors.
 Additionally, its massive size of operations drives prices down.

 If you are purchasing from Amazon or not, you can still count on their resources.
 Customer reviews, Q&A, product specifications and similar product recommendations are dependable resources that enhance the customer experience.

 92% of consumers trust product recommendations from real people.